andrewsams/git-practice/README.md

-This is jsut a readme file
+This is just a readme file